jordanmbarrows/growthcurve/dev/USERGUIDE_source.md

 - Blocks are separated by exactly one empty row
 - The stride between block headers is exactly 10 rows (1 header + 8 data rows + 1 empty row)

+These requirements apply specifically to block-format design files, which are parsed using a strict 8×12 template.

 **Wide format** (transposed layout):

 - The first row contains well names (e.g., A1, A2, … H12)